TessaEveline/broadpy/README.md

 ## Installation

-You can install BroadPy using pip:
+You can install `broadpy` using pip:

 ```bash
 pip install broadpy